steppedreckoner/TowerDefense/ReadMe.txt

 To Do:

+-Fix rocket tower barrel texture (off center by one pixel).

--Clean up projectile collision.
+-(DONE) Clean up projectile collision.
 Make sure they're hitting the ~center of the target before doing damage.

 -Ensure setting of Game States to null is done efficiently/correctly.